Stackpole Estate

+The Stackpole Outdoor Learning Centre is a multi-purpose venue run by the National Trust with a theatre, licensed bar and conference facilities.
+It is immediately adjacent to the Bosherston Lily Ponds and the Eight-Arch Bridge, occupies a part of the estate near Home Farm and is less than a 1 mi walk from Broad Haven South beach.

 Etymology

 Before the 17th century, the name was recorded in English as Stacpole, Stakepole and Stacpoll.
 The name is made of two Welsh topographical elements, 'Stac-' (isolated columnar rock) and '-pwll' (a pool).
 The "stac" in the name is said to be that of Stack rock, at the mouth of Broad Haven South which may have marked the entrance to an ancient waterway, suitable as a harbour.

 Geography and ecology

 The Stackpole Estate contains the beaches of Barafundle Bay and Broad Haven South.
 The 100 acre of lakes are home to Eurasian otter, goosander, gadwall and kingfisher.
 From the cliff tops and beaches, bottlenose dolphin and basking shark can sometimes be seen along with species of seabird such as kittiwakes and red-billed choughs.
-The Stackpole estate is contains one of the largest colonies in Britain of the greater horseshoe bat.
+The Stackpole estate contains one of the largest colonies in Britain of the greater horseshoe bat.

+The 100 acre of lakes, which are today known as the Lily Ponds, were created by the damming of the three narrow limestone valleys in 1780 and 1860 by the Cawdor family.